Dorchester County Commission on Alcohol and Drug Abuse - Summerville South Carolina

 Dorchester County Commission on Alcohol and Drug Abuse - Summerville, SC

-Dorchester County Commission On Alcohol And Drug Abuse is treatment center located at 500 North Main Street, Suite 4 in the 29483 zip code in Summerville, SC that offers medication-assisted treatment for addiction.
-It accepts teenagers, adult women and domestic violence victims into its treatment program.
-Some of the treatment approaches used by Dorchester County Commission On Alcohol And Drug Abuse consist of substance use counseling, relapse prevention and cognitive behavioral therapy.
+Dorchester County Commission On Alcohol And Drug Abuse is treatment facility located at 500 North Main Street, Suite 4 in the 29483 zip code in Summerville, SC that offers medication-assisted treatment for addiction.
+It accepts court/judicial system clients, adult women and adult men into its treatment service.
+Some of the treatment approaches used by Dorchester County Commission On Alcohol And Drug Abuse consist of cognitive behavioral therapy, motivational interviewing and brief intervention.

 Address: 500 North Main Street, Suite 4, Summerville, SC 29483